Decks · Railings · Fences · Outdoor living

 Confirm scope, materials, and access.

-Once the direction is clear, we lock in the work, materials, site access, timing, and any permit or HOA questions that apply.
+Lock in the work, the materials, site access, timing, and any permit or HOA questions.

 4. 04

-You should finish with a space that is safer, cleaner, and easier to use than the one you started with.
+Finish with a space that is safer, cleaner, and easier to use.

 Boards, railings, shade, and privacy decided together.